simodf7/runphi_coral/README.md

 - qemu
   > Script to launch the QEMU emulation (the target is QEMU).
 - remote
-  > Scripts to update and load components, images and utilities on the running environment.
+  > Scripts to update and load components, images, and utilities on the running environment.
 - change_environment.sh
   > Change the current environment to set a specific \<target\>+\<backend\>.
 - build_environment.sh